Diabetes and kidney disease

 Causes of Diabetes and kidney disease

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from the body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 In people with diabetes, the nephrons slowly thicken and become scarred over time.
 The kidneys begin to leak and protein (albumin) passes into the urine.
 This damage can happen years before any symptoms begin.

 - Have uncontrolled blood sugar

 - Have high blood pressure

 - Have type 1 diabetes that began before you were 20 years old

 - Have family members who also have diabetes and kidney problems

 - Are African American, Mexican American, or Native American